jetbase-hq/jetbase/docs/commands/validate-files.md

 ✅ **Safe to fix when:**

-- The migration was applied but never committed (development only)
 - The file was intentionally removed and won't be needed
 - You're cleaning up after a failed experiment